-Join in an in-depth exploration of the Ashtanga Yoga tradition February 28 – March 3, 2013 in San Diego with senior western students of Sri K. Pattabhi Jois: Nancy Gilgoff, Dena Kingsberg, Tim Miller, David Swenson and Eddie Stern.
+Join in an in-depth exploration of the Ashtanga Yoga tradition May 8 – 11, 2014 at the San Diego Marriott Marquis & Marina with senior western students of Sri K. Pattabhi Jois: Richard Freeman, Manju Jois, Dena Kingsberg, Tim Miller and David Swenson.

 In India, the location where two or more rivers merge is thought to be an auspicious place of spiritual power.
 In the same spirit these highly respected teachers will join in a confluence* of classes, lectures, stories and events designed to share the profound gift of yoga they received from their beloved teacher, Sri K. Pattabhi Jois.